emory-libraries/Alma-Public/textParsing/README.md

 #Parse MARC Text Files
 ####python version 2.7.5
-####Purpose: parse MARC text files, example of a final state machine
+####Purpose: parse MARC text files, example of a finite state machine
 ####Dependencies: requires a text file as produced from MARC using marc_to_txt
 ------------------------------------------------------------------------------
 ###marctxt_parser.py